dart-lang/site-www/src/content/language/extension-types.md

-A transparent extension type can invoke all members of the representation type (that aren't [redeclared](#redeclare)), plus any auxillary members it defines.
+A transparent extension type can invoke all members of the representation type (that aren't [redeclared](#redeclare)), plus any auxiliary members it defines.
 This creates a new, *extended* interface for an existing type.
 The new interface is available to expressions whose static type is the extension type.